“Very nicely done, Davi”

-One of John Oliver’s Last Week Tonight episodes has a humorous albeit sad explanation of the pro-slavery Americans who even to this day want to continue their “traditions” instead, which basically means openly denigrating American soldiers and leadership.
+One of John Oliver’s Last Week Tonight episodes has a humorous albeit sad explanation of how pro-slavery Americans, even to this day, continue to erect false “traditions” in order to openly denigrate American heroes.

 The Civil War ended 153 years ago.
 The Confederacy, as Mitch Landrieu said, was on the wrong side of humanity.
 Our public entities should no longer play a role in distorting history by honoring a secessionist government that waged war against the United States to preserve white supremacy and the enslavement of millions of people.

-It’s past time for the South – and the rest of the nation – to bury the myth of the Lost Cause once and for all.
+The South – and the rest of the nation – need to bury the sad myth of a Lost Cause once and for all.